rrovetto/Ontology-Development-Guidelines/Background Concepts.md

-## Background - Preliminaries of Ontology Development: Some Conceptual and Ontological Distinctions
+## Background for Ontology Development: Some Conceptual and Ontological Preliminaries

-If you find value in my work, [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+**SUPPORT:** If you find value in my work, [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 ### Semantic / Terminological / Knowledge Organization Systems
 The following are some types of semantic/terminological/knowledge systems (or resources), using modified descriptions from [slide 5 of this Slideshare presentation](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).